Sydney Sutherland Murder: Where is Quake Lewellyn Now?

 Fayetteville prosecutor Kevin Metcalf, who also leads the National Child Protection Task Force, claimed he shared his agency’s access to the phone tracking tool with the US Marshals Service.
 The authorities used the tool to determine which other devices had been nearby when Sydney was slain.
 Kevin claimed “Fog Reveal” helped lead officers to arrest a farmer, Quake Lewellyn, on August 21, the day the body was discovered.
 The episode noted how he tried to evade suspicions by going to the police himself amidst the ongoing search.

 Quake told the authorities he was the last person to see Sydney alive and also joined a Facebook group dedicated to finding her and claimed to be a search party member.
-Sheriff David Lucas reported Quake and Sydney were familiar with each other since they attended Tuckerman High School three years apart.
+Sheriff David Lucas reported that Quake and Sydney were familiar with each other since they had attended Tuckerman High School three years apart.
 He was accused of kidnapping, raping, and murdering the missing jogger and arrested within hours of the body’s discovery.
 On the other hand, the Jonesboro farmer stated he was checking on wells and rice fields in his pickup truck on August 19.

 Quake claimed he passed a running Sydney but decided to turn around in a while and drive back.
 He claimed he could not see the 24-year-old due to the dust and accidentally ran over her.
 He contended he panicked as he believed the collision killed Sydney, buried her in a field, and “tried to forget about it.”
 During his psychological evaluation, Quake said, “I knew I didn’t kill her on purpose.
 At this point, I was scared and afraid I would be in trouble for running her over.”
 However, his and the police’s version of events differed from this point.